AMENDMENT: APPOINTMENT OF A CAMPAIGN TREASURER

 Note: Changing the office you are seeking may require you to file your reports with a different filing authority.
-See the Campaign Finance Guide for further information on filing with a different authority.
+See the Campaign Finance Guide for Judicial Candidates and Officeholders for further information on filing with a different authority.

 9. CAMPAIGN TREASURER NAME: Complete this section only if your campaign treasurer has changed.
 If your campaign treasurer has changed, enter the full name of your new campaign treasurer, including nicknames and suffixes (e.g., Sr., Jr., III), if applicable.

 A person is ineligible for appointment as a campaign treasurer if the person is the campaign treasurer of a political committee that has outstanding filing obligations (including outstanding penalties).
 This prohibition does not apply if the committee in connection with which the ineligibility arose has not accepted more than $5,000 in political contributions or made more than $5,000 in political expenditures in any semiannual reporting period.
 A person who violates this prohibition is liable for a civil penalty not to exceed three times the amount of political contributions accepted or political expenditures made in violation of this provision.

 10. CAMPAIGN TREASURER STREET ADDRESS: Complete this section only if your campaign treasurer’s street address has changed.
 If your campaign treasurer’s street address has changed, enter the complete new address of your campaign treasurer, including the zip code.
 You may enter either the treasurer’s new business or residential street address.
 If you are your own treasurer, you may enter either your business or residential street address.